devmjun/CaseContainer/README.md

 ## Usage

-1. Create an instance of a `ParallaxTableViewController` or `YourSomeViewController`
+1. Create an instance of a `ParallaxTableViewController`, `ParallaxCollectionViewController` or `YourSomeViewController`

 ```swift
 import CaseContainer